webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 padding (which is at least 2 octets).

 A push message MUST include the application server ECDH public key in the `keyid` parameter of the encrypted content coding header.
+The uncompressed point form defined in {{X9.62}} (that is, a 65 octet sequence that starts with a 0x04 octet) forms the entirety of the "keyid".

 A push service is not required to support more than 4096 octets of payload body (see Section 7.2 of {{!I-D.ietf-webpush-protocol}}).
 Absent header (86 octets),